Our guide for independent travellers to Lake Issyk-Kul

 We visited Issyk-Kul from Bishkek and travelled around it clockwise, stopping at three points: Cholpon-Ata on the northern shores, Karakol to the east of the lake and a spot close to Bokonbayevo on the south side of the lake.
 In this post, we will guide you around the lake and highlight our favourite things to do.

-A few Lake Issyk-Kul Facts
+Some Lake Issyk-Kul Facts

 - Issyk-Kul is Kyrgyzstan’s biggest lake and is the 10th largest lake in the world by volume (by area it ranks 25th).